RetroPie/RetroPie-Docs/docs/First-Installation.md

 ### Samba-Shares (needs an active internet connection)

-- if on windows type \\\RETROPIE into the computer folder.
+- if on windows type `\\RETROPIE` into the computer folder.
 You can also replace RETROPIE with your Raspberry Pi's IP address

 ![samba](https://cloud.githubusercontent.com/assets/10035308/9141308/edee8b52-3cf4-11e5-8bf3-73f8c27f99fb.png)

 - if on MAC OS X open finder, select "Go" menu and "Connect to Server".
-Type "smb://retropie" and hit "Connect".
+Type `smb://retropie` and hit "Connect".

 ## PLAY!